Presidency of William Howard Taft: States admitted to the Union

 Since Oklahoma's admission in 1907, there had been 46 states in the union, with New Mexico Territory and Arizona Territory the only remaining territories in the Contiguous United States.
 The Enabling Act of 1906 would have allowed Arizona and New Mexico to join the union as one state, but Arizona had voted against the combination in a referendum.
 In 1910, New Mexico and Arizona both wrote a constitution in anticipation of statehood, and Arizona's constitution included progressive ideas such as initiative, referendum, and recall.
 Taft opposed these mechanisms, particularly the ability to recall judges, and he vetoed Arizona's statehood bill.
 Without any such constitutional issues, New Mexico joined the union as the 47th state on January 6, 1912.
 After Arizona wrote a new constitution removing the power to recall judges, Taft signed a bill admitting Arizona on February 14, 1912.
 Arizona then reinstated the recall clause.

 Foreign affairs

 Taft was well-educated in foreign affairs, from his academic studies of international arbitration, to his administration of the Philippines, and especially his service as Secretary of War.
 His main innovation was to downplay the use of physical power and threats of power, and emphasize the nation's rapidly growing economic power.
-He called that "Dollar Diplomacy.
+He called it "Dollar Diplomacy."
 It played a role in China and Latin America.
 He negotiated a reciprocity treaty for freer trade with Canada, but it became enmeshed in Canadian politics and was rejected.
 He became thoroughly entangled in domestic politics on the tariff issue, and the result divided his party.